HunterKleinStrength/HK-Analytics-Portfolio/Klein-Data-Leadership/SOW-Cohort-Analysis-Tool.md

   - Collaborate in creating visualizations and documentation.

 - **Acknowledgments:**
-  Preliminary versions of the data extraction and processing scripts were originally developed by Charles and Kareem.
+  Preliminary versions of the data extraction and processing scripts were originally developed by Charles, Kareem, anmd Hunter.
 Their foundational work was instrumental in accelerating the initial setup of this project.

 ---